HOW DOES IGNEOUS ROCK FORM ?

 Deep under the Earth’s crust it is hot enough to melt rock.

-When magma (lava) rises to the surface of the Earth and hardens, this is called extrusive igneous rock.
+When magma (lava) rises to the Earth’s surface and hardens, this is called extrusive igneous rock.

 When magma cools and hardens below the Earth’s surface, this is called intrusive igneous rock.